-TREE SURVEYS 2001-2004
+TREE1 SURVEYS 2001-2004

-The first four TREE panel waves mostly used standardised written questionnaires.
-Youths who failed to return the questionnaire in time were again contacted and asked to complete the questionnaire, first by mail and then by phone (see survey flow chart in Figure 3).
+The first four TREE1 panel waves mostly used standardised written questionnaires.6 Youths who failed to return the questionnaire in time were again contacted and asked to complete the questionnaire, first by mail and then by phone (see survey flow chart in Figure 4).
 Respondents unable or unwilling to complete the questionnaire were asked to answer the questions by phone.
 The detailed questionnaire used for the telephone interview was largely identical to the one used in the written survey; a short version contained only the key questions referring to the education and employment situation.

-TREE SURVEYS 2005-2010
+TREE1 SURVEYS 2005-2014

-The TREE panel waves 5-8 relied on a combination of computer-assisted telephone interviewing (CATI) and individualised written questionnaires tailored to specific situations.
-In 2005, the survey design was changed to accommodate the growing diversity of individual education and employment careers, which had increasingly rendered the uniform written questionnaire inadequate (questionnaire too lengthy, filtering process too complex).
+The panel waves 5-9 relied on a combination of computer-assisted telephone interviewing (CATI) and individualised written questionnaires tailored to specific situations.
+In 2005, the survey design was changed to accommodate the growing diversity of individual education and employment careers, which had increasingly rendered the uniform written questionnaire inadequate (questionnaire too lengthy, filter-ing process too complex).
 The CATI interview was used to collect key data on education and employment.
-In acquiring information on respondents' education and employment situation, the telephone interview also served as a filter mechanism to determine which supplementary questionnaire they would be sent.
-Youths that could not be reached or refused to answer questions by phone were sent a written questionnaire containing the same questions.
-In this case, too, the answers to the (basic) questionnaire were used to determine which supplementary questionnaire attuned to the individual education or employment situation would be sent to respondents.
-At each stage of the survey, delayed responses were followed-up by at least one reminder.
+In acquiring information on the respondents' education and employment situation, the telephone interview also served as a filter mechanism to determine which supplementary questionnaire they would be sent.
+Youths that could not be reached or who refused to answer questions by phone were sent a written questionnaire containing the same questions.7 At each stage of the survey, delayed responses were followed up by at least one reminder.

-&lt;sup>2 In Italian-speaking Switzerland, unlike in French and German-speaking Switzerland, school leavers from private schools were also included in the sample.
+5 Unlike in French- and German-speaking Switzerland, in Italian-speaking Switzerland school leavers from private schools were also included in the sample.

-&lt;sup>3 Computer-assisted telephone interviewing(CATI) would have been the method of choice.
-However, due to insufficient funding in the early stage of the project, TREE was forced to switch to standardized written questionnaires as the less costly means of surveying.
+6 Computer-assisted telephone interviewing (CATI) would have been the method of choice.
+However, due to insufficient funding in the early stage of the project, TREE was forced to switch to standardised written questionnaires as the less costly means of surveying.